dhellmann/pymotw/PyMOTW/cmd/index.rst

 Alternative Inputs
 ==================

-While the default mode for Cmd is to interact with the user through the :mod:`readline` library, it is also possible to pass a series of commands in to standard input using standard Unix shell redirection.
+While the default mode for :func:`Cmd` is to interact with the user through the :mod:`readline` library, it is also possible to pass a series of commands in to standard input using standard Unix shell redirection.

 ::